 Figure 5.
 Controller Found

-Step 4: Go to the ‘Power Output’ section located under the configuration tab.
+Step 4: Go to the ‘Power Output’ section under the configuration tab.
 Expand the ‘Motor 1 Output’ tab, shown below in Figure 6.

 Figure 6.
 Motor 1 Output Tab